 3.44.
 The possibility of transition from EOPs to SAMGs before the technical support centre is operable should be considered in the development of procedures and guidelines.
-This situation could occur if an event rapidly develops into a severe accident, or where the technical support centre cannot be activated within the time assumed in the guidance.
+This situation could occur if an event rapidly developed into a severe accident or if the technical support centre could not be activated within the time assumed in the guidance.
 Any guidance provided to main control room staff in this case should be presented in a way that makes prompt and easy execution possible and, therefore, should be presented in a format that operators are able to work with and are already trained for.

 3.45.
-Proper transition from EOPs to SAMGs should be provided for, where appropriate.
+Proper transition from EOPs to SAMGs should be provided for, when appropriate.
 Functions and actions from the EOPs that have been identified as relevant in the mitigatory domain should be retained in the SAMGs.

 3.46.
-Where EOPs are not exited but are executed in parallel with the SAMGs, their applicability and validity during a severe accident should be demonstrated.
-In such cases, interfaces between EOP and SAMG actions should be established, in order to address possible conflicts.
+When EOPs are executed in parallel with SAMGs, the applicability and validity of the EOPs during a severe accident should be demonstrated.
+In such cases, interfaces between EOP and SAMG actions should be established in order to address possible conflicts.

 3.47.
-In addition to entry conditions to the SAMGs, exit conditions or criteria to long term provisions should be specified.
-A long term safe stable state should be clearly defined and provisions to maintain the long term safe stable state should be specified.
+In addition to entry conditions for the use of SAMGs, exit conditions or criteria to transition to long term provisions should be specified.
+A long term safe stable state should be clearly defined, and provisions to maintain the long term safe stable state should be specified.

 3.48.
-It should be noted that various pieces of equipment may start automatically or change configuration when certain parameters reach pre-defined values ('set points').
+Various pieces of equipment may start automatically or change configuration when certain parameters reach predefined values ('set points').
 Such automatic actions may have been designed for events in the preventive domain but may be counterproductive in the mitigatory domain.
-Hence, all automatic actions should be reviewed for their impact on mitigation of a severe accident and, where appropriate, automatic actions should be inhibited.
+Hence, all automatic actions should be reviewed for their impact on the mitigation of a severe accident, and automatic actions should be inhibited when appropriate.
 The need for manual actions on the equipment concerned should then be considered in the guidance.

 3.49.
-Severe Accident management guidance should include recommendations on the priorities for restoration actions.
+Severe accident management guidance should include recommendations on the priorities for restoration actions.
 In this context, the following should be considered:

-- Possibilities to restore the equipment; - Possibilities for unconventional system line-ups; - Possibilities to connect portable equipment; - Successful recovery times when several pieces of equipment are out of service; - Dependence on a number of failed support systems; - Doses to personnel involved in the restoration of the equipment or the connection of portable equipment.
+- (a) Possibilities to restore the equipment; - (b) Possibilities for unconventional system line-ups; - (c) Possibilities to connect portable equipment;

+- (d) Successful recovery times when several pieces of equipment are out of service; - (e) Dependence on a number of failed support systems; - (f) Doses to personnel involved in the restoration of the equipment or the connection of portable equipment.

 3.50.
-The time to recover unavailable equipment or to connect non-permanent equipment may be outside the time window to prevent core damage.
+The time needed to recover unavailable equipment or to connect non-permanent equipment may be outside the time window for the prevention of core damage.
 If this is the case, an earlier transition to SAMGs can be decided on.

 3.51.
 In the development of severe accident management guidance, account should be taken of the habitability, operability and accessibility of the main control room and the technical support centre.
 The accessibility of other relevant areas, such as areas for local actions, should also be assessed and taken into account in the development of severe accident management guidance.
-It should be investigated whether expected dose rates and other environmental conditions may give rise to a need for restrictions on personnel access to such areas and, if this is found to be the case, appropriate measures should be considered.
+It should be investigated whether expected dose rates and other environmental conditions may give rise to a need for restrictions on personnel access to such areas; if this is found to be the case, appropriate measures should be considered.